Nalamoluvenkatakrishnakanth/Tableau-Pizza_Sales/README.md

 ### Features:

-    SQL-driven data processing for accurate analytics.
+    -SQL-driven data processing for accurate analytics.

-    Tableau dashboard for interactive exploration of key metrics.
+    -Tableau dashboard for interactive exploration of key metrics.

-    Insights on revenue, orders, and customer preferences.
+    -Insights on revenue, orders, and customer preferences.

-    Sales performance tracking across locations and time periods.
+    -Sales performance tracking across locations and time periods.

 ## Installation & Setup

-### Prerequisites:
+### A) Prerequisites:

     i)Tableau Desktop or Tableau Public